Zogir01/metin2-scripts/README.md

 - In my case mob_drop_item is in .cpp format, but you can also use any other text format.

-- In script I used [unidecode](https://github.com/avian2/unidecode) only for visual purposes - to save group names in universal way.
+- In script I used [unidecode](https://github.com/avian2/unidecode) - to make generated file more universal

 - Tested on [Python 3.11.8 64-bit](https://www.python.org/downloads/release/python-3118/)